-While in Pine Ridge, the group will work shoulder-to-shoulder with the leaders of the Knife Chief Buffalo Nation as well as a group of local Lakota youth.
-The primary focus of their project will be helping to support a camp that is designed to allow Lakota children to begin healing from any trauma that they have experienced in their lives.
-In order to enhance their understanding of the history of the Lakota people, the group may also gather materials for ceremonies that will occur during the camp or build fences for a new buffalo pasture.
-Throughout the project phase, participants will camp in a ponderosa forest close to where the Knife Chief holds their annual Sun Dances.
+While in South Dakota, the group will work shoulder-to-shoulder with the leaders of the Knife Chief Buffalo Nation Society as well as youth from Project Venture and Thundervalley CDC, two local nonprofit organizations.
+The primary focus of their project will be helping to support various initiatives on the reservation from constructing a playground, to working on the buffalo pasture, to preparing for and supporting a local community event.
+During part of the project phase, participants will camp in a ponderosa forest close to where the Knife Chief holds their annual Sun Dances.
 SStS students will also have the opportunity to participate in traditional Lakota ceremonies.
 During their time in Pine Ridge, they will learn about how thoughtful and committed grassroots leaders are embracing traditional Lakota beliefs as a means to address modern challenges.

 During the travel phase of each SStS course, students spend time reflecting about the learning that occurs through their immersion and service experiences.
 These posts capture the impact of our programs on individual students.
 Explore the posts below to learn about the SStS Pine Ridge program from the important viewpoint of our students.

 Students who attend a school that is a member of SStS’s Global Schools Coalition receive a tuition discount.
 To see the list of schools in the coalition, click HERE.
 The prices below are from 2021.
 2022 pricing is coming soon.

 Tuition (students from members of the Global Schools Coalition): $2000

 Tuition (students not from members of the Global Schools Coalition): $2100